A (New York City Subway service)

-The A operates at all times.
-Daytime service operates between 207th Street in Inwood, Manhattan and Mott Avenue in Far Rockaway, Queens or Lefferts Boulevard in Richmond Hill, Queens, making express stops in Manhattan and Brooklyn and local stops in Queens.
-Limited rush-hour service also operates to or from Beach 116th Street in Rockaway Park, Queens.
-Late night service operates only between 207th Street and Far Rockaway, making local stops along its entire route; during this time, a shuttle train (the Lefferts Boulevard Shuttle) operates between Euclid Avenue and Lefferts Boulevard.
+The A operates 24 hours daily between 207th Street in Inwood, Manhattan and Mott Avenue in Far Rockaway, Queens.
+During daytime hours, alternate service operates to and from Lefferts Boulevard in South Ozone Park, Queens.
+During rush hours, five scheduled trips in the peak direction operate from Beach 116th Street in Rockaway Park, Queens to Manhattan in the morning and back from Manhattan in the afternoon.
+Daytime service makes express stops in Manhattan and Brooklyn and all stops in Queens.
+Overnight service operates only between 207th Street and Far Rockaway, making all stops along the full route; during this time, a shuttle train (the Lefferts Boulevard Shuttle) operates between Euclid Avenue and Lefferts Boulevard.

-The A provides the longest one-seat ride in the system—at 32.39 mi, between Inwood and Far Rockaway—and has a weekday ridership of 600,000.
+The A provides the longest one-seat ride in the system—at 32.39 mi, between 207th Street and Far Rockaway—and a 2015 study indicated that it had a weekday ridership of 600,000.

 History

 Early history

 The A and AA were the first services on the IND Eighth Avenue Line when it opened on September 10, 1932.
 The Independent Subway System (IND) used single letters to refer to express services and double letters for local services.
 The A ran express between 207th Street and Chambers Street, and the AA ran local between 168th Street and Chambers Street, known at the time as Hudson Terminal.
 During late-night hours (from 1:45 a.m. to 5:45 a.m.) and on Sundays, the A did not run and the AA made all stops along the line.

-The A was extended to Jay Street–Borough Hall on February 1, 1933, when the Cranberry Street Tunnel to Brooklyn opened, and to Bergen Street, when the extension opened on March 20.
+The A was extended to Jay Street–Borough Hall when the Cranberry Street Tunnel to Brooklyn opened on February 1, 1933, and to Bergen Street, when the extension opened on March 20.
 On July 1, the A began running express at all times, stopping at 155th Street and 163rd Street during late nights.
 The A was extended to Church Avenue on October 7.

 On April 9, 1936, the IND Fulton Street Line was opened to Rockaway Avenue.
 The 1936 extension played an integral part in the establishment of Bedford-Stuyvesant as Brooklyn's central African American community.
 The A train connected Harlem, Manhattan's central African American community, to areas of Bedford-Stuyvesant that provided residential opportunities for African Americans not found throughout the rest of New York City.